Phileosopher/commonplace/classes.md

   - Family structure is from whichever parent has the money.
   - Destiny is defined by [expectations](imagination.md) of what can happen.
   - The social standards prioritize both [values](values.md) and polite behavior.

+Due to their sheer numbers, the true [political power](power-types.md) comes from the majority class (the underclass in past societies and the middle class in [modern ones](https://gainedin.site/here-america/)).
+All they would ever need to do is stop their [economic activity](economics.md) to make everything come to a grinding halt.

+APPLICATION: If things get bad enough (and history has shown it can, such as the Roman Empire), the people can abandon their roles and render everyone in charge completely helpless.
+This never happens except under true societal [hardship](hardship.md), though, because it would also guarantee [anarchy](politics-systems.md) and risk [an invasion from foreigners](people-conflicts-war.md).